ProtoSparky/SparkGameEngine/README.md

 > I've never said there was any warranty, or promise that it'll be clean.
 Lower your expectations

 **Can i use this in school or other projects?**
 > Sure!
 Let your teacher know you stole the code from here, or at least change it up a little.
-I dont want to be screwed over due to plagirism from myself
+I dont want to be screwed over due to plagirism from my own code

 ## About
 This is a homemade game engine written in JS during school.
 If you want to see the original code: [Here it is](https://github.com/ProtoSparky/Sparky-KUB-IT-Work/tree/main/IT2/bits/19.09.2023_custom_game "A lot worse version of the same code that's here")